 The Los Angeles Institute for the Humanities was founded in 1998 to create an intellectual center for our city by bringing together academics, authors, historians, architects, artists, curators, journalists, and poets.
 Its membership seeks to reflect a genuine “town and gown” composition, an eclectic and cosmopolitan association.
 The Institute’s broad purpose is to stimulate a cross-disciplinary exchange of ideas.
-The bimonthly lunches for fellows explore many of the social, scientific and cultural ideas of the day with a greater variety of experience and intellectual outlook gathered in one room than any given Fellow is likely to experience during their daily life.
+The twice-monthly lunches explore many of the social, scientific, and cultural issues of the day with a greater variety of experience and intellectual outlook gathered in one room than any given Fellow is likely to experience during their daily life.
 It is hoped that each Fellow’s work will benefit from—and perhaps even be inspired by—the conversations and friendships that grow out of the lunches and more formal events (conferences and public talks) sponsored by the Institute.

-The Institute aims to be international, urban and inclusive in its outlook, avoiding viewpoints predictably to the right or left.
-It seeks to integrate intellectual life with the active civic life of the city, as well as to reflect the diversity that is so palpably a hallmark of Southern California as it continues through the twenty-first century.
+The Institute aims to be international, urban, and inclusive in its outlook, avoiding viewpoints predictably to the right or left.
+It seeks to integrate intellectual life with the active civic life of the city and to reflect the diversity that is so palpably a hallmark of Southern California as it continues through the twenty-first century.